 Here are the best things to do in Sao Paulo, whether you are visiting Brazil with kids or without.
 Sao Paulo often gets overlooked in favor of Rio de Janeiro, but it’s definitely worth visiting!
-You can see a lot in one day in Sao Paulo, though we highly recommend you consider two or even three days to see this diverse city.
+You can see a lot in one day in Sao Paulo, Brazil though we highly recommend you consider two or even three days to see this diverse city.
+We’ll cover everything from museums to gardens, to the best coffee places, and how to get around Sao Paulo.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.